GoogleCloudPlatform/cloud-foundation-fabric/networking/shared-vpc-gke/README.md

 # Shared VPC with GKE example

 This sample creates a basic [Shared VPC](https://cloud.google.com/vpc/docs/shared-vpc) setup using one host project and two service projects, each with a specific subnet in the shared VPC.

-The setup also includes the specific IAM-level configurations needed for [GKE on Shared VPC](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-shared-vpc) to enable cluster creation in one of the two service projects.
+The setup also includes the specific IAM-level configurations needed for [GKE on Shared VPC](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-shared-vpc) in one of the two service projects, and optionally creates a cluster with a single nodepool.

+If you only need a basic Shared VPC, or prefer creating a cluster manually, set the `cluster_create` variable to `False`.

 The sample has been purposefully kept simple so that it can be used as a basis for different Shared VPC configurations.
 This is the high level diagram: